 In 2017, two bears—named Ben and Bogey—were rescued from cramped cells at Tregembo Animal Park in Wilmington, North Carolina.
 Now, they’re able to swim, splash, play, and forage in their new sanctuary home.
 But animals are still suffering at this roadside zoo—which has been repeatedly cited for failing to provide animals with necessary veterinary care and safe and secure enclosures—and they need your help.

-Please politely urge Tregembo Animal Park to retire the animals there to reputable facilities, where they can finally get the care that they desperately need.
+Please politely urge Tregembo to retire all the animals suffering there to reputable facilities, where they can finally get the care that they desperately need.

 Please feel free to use our sample letter, but remember that using your own words is always more effective.